 Participants

 ELSA is a population-based cohort study of adults aged fifty living in England, for which ethical approval was granted by the National Research Ethics Service.
+It began in 2002, with a sample of 11,391 individuals who in 1998, 1999 or 2000 took part in the Health Survey for England (HSE), an annual cross-sectional survey designed to monitor the population’s general health.6 For the HSE, participants were selected using a multi-stage stratified probability sampling design.
+First, UK postcode sectors stratified by health authority and the proportion of households in non-manual socio-economic groups were selected with probability proportional to their size.
+In a second stage, a fixed number of addresses were identified systematically from each postcode sector and households were selected for each address.7 A total of 31,051 households were sampled, of which 11,578 were eligible for ELSA (see Figure 1 for a summary of the sample definition process).

-It began in 2002, with a sample of 11,391 individuals the Health Survey for England7Comparison of the socio-demographic characteristics with national census data indicate that this sample was representative of the English population.5 Thereafter, members were surveyed every two years using computer-assisted personal interviews and self-completion questionnaires.
+Comparison of the socio-demographic characteristics of the 11,391 people who eventually took part in ELSA’s first wave with national census data indicate that this sample was representative of the English population.5 Thereafter, members were surveyed every two years using computer-assisted personal interviews and self-completion questionnaires.
 Wave 5 was the last wave for which data on both fatal and non-fatal CVD events were available at the time of our analyses.
 We used wave 2 as the baseline for our study because this was the first wave at which core ELSA participants (i.e. excluding partners aged under 50) took part in a nurse visit where biomarkers pertinent to CVD risk – blood pressure and cholesterol – were measured.
 We excluded: participants diagnosed with a heart condition or stroke prior to wave 2, as we wanted to investigate first events; and individuals interviewed by proxy due to poor health or disability, since proxy questionnaires did not assess loneliness or isolation.

 Exposure: loneliness and social isolation